 You will also want to wear disposable gloves, or dish gloves, since there is a lot of scrubbing involved.
 First, identify all areas that contain cockroach feces.
 If the odor is in a cabinet, you will need to remove the contents of the cabinet and spray all items and the interior of the cabinet with an EPA-registered disinfectant.
 If the odor persists in a drawer, remove the drawer.
 Check the sides, bottom, back, and inside the area holding the drawer.
 Spray all affected areas thoroughly.
 Let the disinfectant sit for 10 minutes (or longer, depending on the label instructions), then wipe all areas dry.
 Next, use a light degreaser on the affected areas.
 Spray the degreaser liberally and let sit for 5 minutes to re-hydrate the feces.
 Use a non-scratch scrub pad for finished wood and painted surfaces.
 Scrub the affected areas until the feces is removed.
 Wipe the areas clean.
 Repeat this step as necessary.
 Once the area is free of feces, dry the area.
 Scrub all affected areas in this manner until the feces is no longer present.
 The area will likely smell like cleaning chemicals, but it will dissipate.
 Once you are sure that all areas are free from feces, reapply the EPA-registered disinfectant to all areas again.
 Let the disinfectant sit at least 10 minutes, then dry.
 After the chemical odor dissipates, you will remove cockroach odor.

 As simple as these instructions seem, there are situations that will require much more work.
 In order to get to some areas of contamination, you may be required to remove baseboards, quarter round molding, carpet and carpet pad, doors, door knobs, and even separate cabinets from the drywall in order to get to all of the areas.
 Sometimes, exposing the areas to clean is tougher than the cleaning itself.
 Biohazard remediation companies generally know how to remove cockroach odor.
 To find a biohazard remediation company in the United States, visit ABRA at https://www.americanbiorecovery.org/.
-To find a company in South Carolina that knows how to properly remove cockroach odor, visit https://www.palmettocommercialservices.com.
+To find a company in South Carolina that knows how to properly remove cockroach odor, visit Palmetto Commercial Services at https://www.palmettocommercialservices.com.